Tonight I’m in Florida. Tomorrow morning I’ll be in Mexico.

 That’s right…Mexico, the country I left over two months ago, and the country to which I assumed I would not be returning to any time soon.
 But that’s how life works and given the fact that I’m still unable to depart for my adventure to the Middle East (as a result of my ongoing dental issue), I see no reason why I need to avoid being immersed in a foreign culture.

 Basically, until this frustrating dental problem of mine is cleared up, I’m unable to stray too far from Florida.
 And that’s what makes a return to Mexico so enticing, as Playa del Carmen (the town where I’ll be headed) is closer to Florida than all 49 other states in the US.
-A one-hour flight, a 30-minute drive, and I’m there.
+A one-hour flight, 5 minutes to find my Cancun Airport Transportation, a 45 minute drive and I’m there.

 I’m also very ready for a change.
 Spending the past 2 months back in the US has been an extreme challenge for me as I’m just not accustomed to being here for such an extended period of time.
 Since I don’t have a place of my own and my family and friends are scattered all over the country, I’m forced to bounce around from region to region, sleep on sofas and floors as you know and never really get comfortable.
 And this ends up affecting my work, my website and my sanity in general.